sa-tre/satre-specification/docs/source/standard.md

   - Guidance
 * - A TRE must have a data ingress process which enforces information governance rules/processes.
-  - The data ingress process needs to ensure that information governance is correctly followed. in particular, it should require that an ingress request has been approved by all required parties.
+  - The data ingress process needs to ensure that information governance is correctly followed.
+    In particular, it should require that an ingress request has been approved by all required parties.
 * - A TRE must have a data egress process which enforces information governance rules/processes.
   - The data egress process needs to ensure that information governance requirements are adhered to.
     In particular, it should require that an egress request has been approved by all required parties.